That’s the one thing you should know about Centricity Music.

 “Coming from major labels and rosters, there was a feeling of, at best, frustration and, at worst, a bit of hopelessness that you could actually work with these musicians you believed in and have time to care over every aspect of your relationship with them.
 Of course making music and producing records with them, but beyond that– that you could really know these people, know their families, know their lives and where these songs are coming from,” he says.
 “That led us to ask ‘What if we didn’t do it the typical way?
 Could we build something that was built on relationship first?’
 Those were nothing but questions.
 We didn’t know what that would look like.”

 And as Centricity and its artists have walked that road, they’ve found themselves with accolades such as Grammy nominations, Dove Awards, and Gold Albums, to name a few.
 It goes to show that when a label takes its time to really connect with artists it believes in, the work produced has powerful potential to connect with others.
-Along with its artists, Centricity itself has grown, now housing publishing services and an imprint label for mainstream artists.
+Along with its artists, Centricity itself has grown, now housing publishing services and more.
 But even with additional resources, a wider variety of artists, and a few extra #1 singles, the goal of this little-label-that-could has not changed.